zaharchenko-test/busybox/README.md

-# busybox-1.40.0 with android ndk
+# busybox for android ndk